 Publications from the Action Collaborative on Clinician Well-Being and Resilience

-The following papers are authored by members of the NAM’s Action Collaborative on Clinician Well-Being and Resilience.
-Browse the papers below.
+Browse the publications below.
 All are available as a free download.

 Burnout Among Health Care Professionals: A Call to Explore and Address This Underrecognized Threat to Safe, High-Quality Care

 A Journey to Construct an All-Encompassing Conceptual Model of Factors Affecting Clinician Well-Being and Resilience

 July 5, 2017

 The US health care system is rapidly changing in an effort to deliver better care, improve health, and lower costs while providing care for an aging population with high rates of chronic disease and co-morbidities.
 Among the changes affecting clinical practice are new payment and delivery approaches, electronic health records, patient portals, and publicly reported quality metrics—all of which change the landscape of how care is provided, documented, and reimbursed.
 Navigating these changes are health care professionals (HCPs), whose daily work is critical to the success of health care improvement.
 Unfortunately, as a result of these changes and resulting added pressures, many HCPs are burned out, a syndrome characterized by a high degree of emotional exhaustion and high depersonalization (i.e., cynicism), and a low sense of personal accomplishment from work.